-This definition does not imply that there is always a unique root in a graph, as a matter of fact, the second sample graph above has two roots (A and E).
-This diagram is an example of what Morin & O'Miley (1969: 182) call a vine: a directed, acyclic, labelled, rooted graph.8 However, in the definition of linguistic cycles the restriction of the existential quantifier in definition 7 from at least one to one and only one is relevant: a cycle is, in purely configurational terms, a single-rooted graph.
-Multi-rooted graphs, thus, are obtained by relating cycles: concretely, by conjoining transformations (in the sense of Fillmore, 1963) and identification of common vertices.
+However, in the definition of linguistic cycles the restriction of the existential quantifier in definition 7 from at least one to one and only one is relevant: a cycle is, in purely configurational terms, a single-rooted graph.
+Complex structures, including multi-rooted graphs, are obtained by relating cycles: concretely, by conjoining transformations (in the sense of Fillmore, 1963) and identification of common vertices.
+We weaken a condition that has been around in syntactic theory for some decades now (see, e.g., Joshi, 1985; Rogers, 2003): it is not necessary that the linking vertex between X and Y be the root of either, all we require is node identity between cycles.
 In this work, we will use cycle in the sense that it has in generative linguistics since the 1960s; in graph theory, a cycle is a closed path (Gould, 1988: 10), but we will not use this definition.
 The condition that a single-rooted graph be a cycle becomes important in a strongly cyclic model in which sub-graphs connect but do define opaque domains, if connections occur at the root.
 We will come back to this below.

-- 8. A relation \mathbb{R} between sub-graphs X, Y, ..., n is total and transitive, but not antisymmetric (see also Ojeda, 1987: 258). - 9.
-X is 'in construction with' Y if either (a) $\exists (Z) \mid Z \rho X \land Z \rho Y$ or (b) $X \tau Y$.
+- 8. A relation R between sub-graphs X, Y, ..., n is total and transitive, but not antisymmetric (see also Ojeda, 1987: 258). - 9.
+X is 'in construction with' Y if either (a) $\exists (Z) \mid Z \rho X \land Z \rho Y$ or (b) $X \tau Y$ . - 10.
+Let $\pi$ be an ordering of X, such that $\pi(X)$ is the (possibly unary) set of trails within X starting at the root and following the direction of edges.